 About this recipe: I've had the seared tuna in nice restaurants, but this is better than all of them.
 One tablespoon of wasabi sounds like a lot of heat, but somehow this cooking method mellows it to almost nothing, just leaves the flavour.
 Really really great.

+I should first admit I had to subsitute a few ingredients - onion instead of shallots, wasabi powder instead of paste and didn't have any coriander.
 This was a delicious sauce with the tuna, and my husband loved it.
 Personally, I tasted it before adding in the butter and really enjoyed the clean, fresh taste.
 Next time I think I would just double the quantities and omit the butter. - 29 Jan 2010